kvikee

 "I felt that I wanted to see that...
 I thought there would be significant resistance, but a lot of people saw a lot of potential with it."— Shigeru Miyamoto

 That word "wanted" is the key.
 Shigeru Miyamoto, creator of Mario and Nintendo's godfather of games, didn't just accept the idea.
 He asked for it.
 When Illumination proposed a Fox McCloud cameo, Nintendo creators "generally avoid mixing IPs, except for the Pikmin cameo," as Miyamoto admitted.
 But this was different.
-The space setting.
-The film's theme.
-And his own, creative curiosity.
-So he started lobbying.
+The space setting, the film's scope, and his own creative curiosity pushed him to lobby for the inclusion of the Star Fox protagonist.

 What happened in that boardroom?
-We don't know.
+We don't know for sure.
 We know the resistance he expected never came.
 Instead—enthusiasm.
 The internal tension between brand purity and creative surprise collapsed under the weight of a simple question: "What if it's great?".
 The decision was made.
 Fox was flying into the cinema.

 Glen Powell and a childhood dream